-The scorching heat of Saigon can shy people away from day-time activities, and we bet you’re looking for some night fun to make up for the lost time.
-That’s why we have wholeheartedly assembled the best choices to relish the night in Saigon for you and your beloveds.
-Rest assured that, from food choices to recreational spots, the things to do in Saigon at night you’re about to read here have been recommended by our team of local guides.
+The scorching heat of Saigon can shy people away from daytime activities, and we bet you’re looking for some night fun to make up for the lost time.
+We have assembled the best choices for you and your beloveds to relish the night in Saigon.
+Rest assured that, from food choices to recreational spots, our local guides have recommended the things to do in Saigon at night you’re about to read here.

 If you are one of those who is not a great planner, then let i Tour Vietnam do the work for you.
-Our I Love Food Tour features professional local guides who take you to stellar food corners across the inner-city to enjoy the best of Saigon cuisine.
+Our I Love Food Tour features professional local guides who take you to stellar food corners across the inner city to enjoy the best Saigon cuisine.

-A trace of the French imperialism in Vietnam and now a widely recognized landmark of Saigon, the Saigon Opera House certainly is a tantalizing sight in the daylight.
-Surely the authority would not ignore investing in an impressive lighting system to make it shine in the night time.
-The system is relatively new though, only 10 years old (try dumbfounding your local friends with this fact).
+A trace of French imperialism in Vietnam and now a widely recognized landmark of Saigon, the Saigon Opera House is a compelling sight in the daylight.
+Surely the authority would not ignore investing in an impressive lighting system to make it shine at night.
+The system is relatively new, though, only 10 years old (try dumbfounding your local friends with this fact).

-Apparently, apart from being a mere sight to admire and take photos of, the theater is for shows.
+Apart from being a mere sight to admire and photograph, the theater is for shows.
 Visit the official website of the Ho Chi Minh City Ballet Symphony Orchestra and Opera for more details on show schedules if you’re interested.

-You may need to make a phone call to book tickets, so check out our guide on how to buy a SIM card in Ho Chi Minh City.
-Just be sure you travel with an unlocked phone if you wish to use a local SIM card.
+You may need to make a phone call to book tickets, so check out our guide on buying a SIM card in Ho Chi Minh City.
+Make sure you travel with an unlocked phone if you wish to use a local SIM card.

-Drop by 7 Cong Truong Lam Son, District 1 for a stunning night of auditory entertainment or simply idle the night away by the constant flow of traffic at Nguyen Hue’s walking street nearby.
+Drop by 7 Cong Truong Lam Son, District 1, for a stunning night of auditory entertainment or idle the night away by the constant traffic flow at Nguyen Hue’s walking street nearby.

-Nestling in the touristy corner of Saigon, in the vicinity of Nguyen Van Binh Book Street, Saigon Central Post Office is another sight to marvel at.
+Nestling in the touristy corner of Saigon, near Nguyen Van Binh Book Street, Saigon Central Post Office is another sight to marvel at.
 “Then I just come here and look at a building?!”, you may ask.
-Well, apart from that, locals also say that meeting up with their friends, sitting on the sidewalk sharing little anecdotes is simply invigorating.
-Don’t miss out on the Notre Dame Cathedral locating just in front of the post office.
-And if the weather isn’t rainy, there are street vendors in the middle square selling the local version of a Vietnamese pizza.
+Apart from that, locals also say that meeting up with their friends and sitting on the sidewalk sharing little anecdotes is simply invigorating.
+Don’t miss out on the Notre Dame Cathedral just in front of the post office.
+And if the weather isn’t rainy, street vendors in the middle square are selling the local version of a Vietnamese pizza.
 Try one with the cost of VND 15,000 – 20,000.

 Or, if you are a book lover, head towards the brightly lit street of Nguyen Van Binh nearby to browse through all the intriguing, minuscule containers of Vietnamese and international culture.

-Within a few years of its existence, the street has become a household name among all the locals.
+Within a few years, the street has become a household name among all the locals.
 Come to Nguyen Hue Walking Street and see dynamism at its best.
-Youth club meetings, contemporary dances, zest-filled performances of would-be big stars congregate at the most crowded spot in Saigon at night.
+Youth club meetings, contemporary dances, and zest-filled performances of would-be big stars congregate at the most crowded spot in Saigon at night.
 Street food options are also abundant in the place.
-Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise you would find yourself pretty lonely in the vast open space.
+Side note: avoid Mondays, Tuesdays, and Wednesdays; otherwise, you will be lonely in the vast open space.

-It’s true, the rumor you’ve heard: Walk along the streets of Saigon, and you will never fail to find a coffee shop.
-Nonetheless, it would take some extra effort to find a cafe where you can enjoy live music while savoring a sip of Vietnamese highlands’ aroma.
-Therefore, it’s wise to look up the addresses before you call a cab.
+The rumor you’ve heard is true: Walk along the streets of Saigon, and you will never fail to find a coffee shop.
+Nonetheless, finding a cafe where you can enjoy live music while savoring a sip of the Vietnamese highlands’ aroma would take some extra effort.
+Therefore, looking up the addresses before you call a cab is wise.

 For the most part, acoustic cafes in Saigon feature ballad and R&B musicians, besides the omnipresent catchy tunes requested by their customers.
 This can be explained by the fact that most locals turn to acoustic cafes as a simple and subtle way to while the night away, especially those nights of restless thoughts.
-That said, cafes that go with heavier choices of music are not a rare breed in the downtown areas.
+That said, cafes with heavier music choices are not a rare breed in the downtown areas.

-The best part about acoustic cafes in Saigon is that, apart from professionally prepared performances by guest bands and singers, the stage is specially dedicated to all the audience members who love to showcase their voice to the crowd.
+The best part about acoustic cafes in Saigon is that, apart from professionally prepared performances by guest bands and singers, the stage is dedicated to all the audience members who love to showcase their voices to the crowd.

 Live performances reach their zenith at around 9 PM, so it’s best to drop by around this timeframe.
 There’s often an extra charge for music, varying among different cafes.

 Where else is it better to spend the wee hours than a downtown bar?
-A place to socialize with the most chic-looking Saigonese, to appreciate the smart choice of music, and to luxuriate in a gratifying cocktail.
-That is the perfect description of all the busy bars in Saigon, most of which reside in District 1 and District 3.
+A place to socialize with the most chic-looking Saigonese, appreciate the smart choice of music and luxuriate in a gratifying cocktail.
+That is the perfect description of all the busy bars in Saigon, most of which reside in Districts 1 and 3.

-We know planning what to do in a new city is a nerve-racking job, even more so in an aspiring city like Saigon.
-Saigon has all it takes to entertain you, from food tours, night markets, impressive sights to acoustic cafes or fantastic bars.
-By the same token, it leaves you in confusion.
+We know planning what to do in a new city is nerve-racking, even more so in an aspiring city like Saigon.
+Saigon has all it takes to entertain you, from food tours, night markets, and impressive sights to acoustic cafes or fantastic bars.
+It leaves you in confusion.